otaheri/GRAB/README.md

 We thank:
 * Senya Polikovsky, Markus Hoschle (MH) and Mason Landry (ML) for the MoCap facility.
-* Felipe Mattioni, David Hieber, and Alex Valis for MoCap cleaning.
+* ML, Felipe Mattioni, David Hieber, and Alex Valis for MoCap cleaning.
 * ML and Tsvetelina Alexiadis for trial coordination, and MH and Felix Grimminger for 3D printing,
 * ML and Valerie Callaghan for voice recordings, Joachim Tesch for renderings.
 * Jonathan Williams for the website design, and Benjamin Pellkofer for the IT and web support.